bmmpxf/mapstory/manual/manual.rst

 * The data was taken at varying intervals, so when asked "Was the data collected at regular intervals?", click the No box.

 * Next, set the Start Date/Time.
 There are two supported Types, Text, or Year Number.
 When selecting Text, you will have the opportunity to interpret the text field of a particular attribute as a date/time field.
 When selecting Year Number, the integer in the attribute will be interpreted literally.
 In this case, select **Text** in the field for **Type**.
-In the **Attribute** field, select **DTG**.
+In the **Attribute** field, select **DTGSTRING**.
 In the **Date Format** field, select **Custom** and then enter the following string in the **Custom Format** field: **yyyyMMddHH**

-THIS DOESN'T WORK.

 * When asked "Does this data have an end date/time attribute?", click the **No** box.

 * Click **Next** to continue.

-Step 4: Preview StoryLayer
+Step 5: Preview StoryLayer
 --------------------------

 * At this point, the StoryLayer will finish being configured.
 The next page will show the StoryLayer, and allow you to see the animation of the data over time.
 In the map display, click the **Play** button to see the map in motion.

-Step 5: Add layer info
+Step 6: Add layer info
 ----------------------

 Data without description doesn't make for a compelling MapStory, so the next step is to add metadata to the StoryLayer.
 Add the following on the Info tab:

 * Title—Hurricane Sandy storm track
 * Keywords—hurricane, storm, weather
 * Abstract—This data set is a subjectively-smoothed representation of Hurricane Sandy's location and intensity at regular intervals over its lifetime.
 * Purpose—The best track is a living database which servers as the official U.S. National Weather Service historical record of the tropical cyclone.
 * Supplemental Information—Originally sourced from the National Weather Service's National Hurricane Center GIS Archive at http://www.nhc.noaa.gov/gis/ .
 * Data Quality Statement—This data is taken from a reliable source and is believed to be reasonably accurate.

 Then click **Update information**.

-Step 6: Create MapStory
+Step 7: Create MapStory
 -----------------------

 Now that the StoryLayer has been tested, it is time to include it in a MapStory.
 To do this click **Create MapStory**

 NEED MORE DETAILS HERE

-Step 7: Publish MapStory
+Step 8: Publish MapStory
 ------------------------

 NEED MORE DETAILS HERE